awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 1. Open your Amazon WorkSpaces client\.

 1. On the client login screen, choose **Forgot Password?** under the **Sign In** button\.
+**Note**
+If **Forgot password? **isn't available on your login screen, contact your WorkSpaces administrator for assistance with resetting your password\.

 1. Enter your user name, and then enter the characters you see in the image\.